pawel-polyai/budzianowski.github.io/index.md

 If you have any questions feel free to contact me - my mail is pfb30@cam.ac.uk.

 NEWS:

-I recently gave a couple of talks about recent progress on learning multi-domain dialogues with MultiWOZ including Apple, Facebook and Stanford.
-See also new challenge in [DSTC8](https://sites.google.com/dstc.community/dstc8/home) based on MultiWOZ.
+I recently gave a couple of talks about recent progress in learning multi-domain dialogues with MultiWOZ including Apple, Facebook and Stanford.
+See also a new challenge in [DSTC8](https://sites.google.com/dstc.community/dstc8/home) based on MultiWOZ.

 Along with the PolyAI crew we gave a tutorial on the Conversational AI at [PLinML](http://plinml.mimuw.edu.pl/) in Warsaw.
 Slides and code are [here](https://github.com/budzianowski/plml_convai)!